SandrAdora/hollywood_hub/README.md

    1. ## Development Environment Preparation

-      - Ensure that yu have a suitable integrated development environment (IDE) installed.
+      - Ensure that you have a suitable integrated development environment (IDE) installed.
 You may use Visual Studio Code (VSC) or any other highquality IDE for this project
       -  Install Python 3.13 or later version, along with pip, to proceed with installing *modules*/*packages* from the *requirements* file

    2. ## Virtual Environment Configuration